chadallison/tsbfl25/README.md

 ### Past Week One Player Merchants

-- Jalen Hurts: 26.3% of total points for Hank
+- Ja’Marr Chase: 44.9% of total points for JP
-- De’Von Achane: 26% of total points for Andrew
+- Kyler Murray: 26.4% of total points for Matthew
-- J.K.
-Dobbins: 24.4% of total points for Matthew
+- Austin Ekeler: 24.1% of total points for Jeremiah
-- Derrick Henry: 23.7% of total points for JP
+- Jalen Hurts: 21.4% of total points for Hank
-- Saquon Barkley: 23.7% of total points for Jeremiah
+- Lamar Jackson: 20.5% of total points for Adam

 ------------------------------------------------------------------------

 ### Full Season One Player Merchants

-- Lamar Jackson: 18.05% of total points for Adam
+- Lamar Jackson: 18.34% of total points for Adam
-- Derrick Henry: 17.64% of total points for JP
+- Derrick Henry: 17.15% of total points for JP
-- Baker Mayfield: 16.51% of total points for Jeremiah
+- James Cook: 16.27% of total points for Eric
-- James Cook: 16.04% of total points for Eric
+- Baker Mayfield: 16.14% of total points for Jeremiah
-- Saquon Barkley: 15.45% of total points for Jeremiah
+- Ja’Marr Chase: 15.66% of total points for JP

 ------------------------------------------------------------------------